-The Department is to promulgate rules for use of complex rehabilitation technology by recipients of Medical Assistance, including defining complex rehabilitation technology, defining provider certification for providers, and defining the circumstances under which complex rehabilitation technology may be covered or reimbursed by Medicaid fee-for-service and managed care organizations.
+The Department is authorized by 2017 Wis.
+Act 306 to promulgate rules for use of complex rehabilitation technology by recipients of Medical Assistance, including defining complex rehabilitation technology, defining provider certification for providers, and defining the circumstances under which complex rehabilitation technology may be covered or reimbursed by Medicaid fee-for-service and managed care organizations.